 Origins focuses on Bayek; a Medjay from Siwa, and his wife, Aya, to uncover the origin of the Assassin’s creed.
-Accompanying them through their genetic memories is Layla Hussain, an employee of Abstergo, eager to prove herself at any cost.
+Accompanying them through their genetic memories is Layla Hassan, an employee of Abstergo, eager to prove herself at any cost.

 Flexible Inventory & Deeper Exploration

 Unlike previous Assassin’s Creed games, Origins focuses much more on the role-playing aspects.
 There’s an expansive choice of weapons ranging from various bows to large axes to equip, dismantle, sell, or upgrade.
 Plenty of optional activities are available in the form of side missions, hunting, tombs and more.
 An open world larger than any other series predecessor, estimating many hours of gameplay to uncover the map’s majority.
 As you’re sliding down pyramids and observing your surroundings, it’s evident that the architecture and culture has been thoroughly researched.
 Ubisoft will be adding an educational feature early next year to explore it in depth – something rarely seen in video games.

 Play to Your Style

 Crafting is a useful tool for upgrading your armour, the hidden blade, and ammo capacity by using found materials.
 You can gather materials by hunting, scrapping unwanted weapons, and purchasing from merchants; they are not hard to obtain.
 You can upgrade weapons and shields through Blacksmiths by using the in-game currency called drachma.
 Each upgrade increases the weapon/shield stats to match Bayek’s current level, which is ideal if you have a preferred set.